Making changes on several fronts: infrastructure, personnel, health and digital

 The new prisons are based on living units designed to house a maximum of 25 to 30 inmates in an open regime.
 This new model increases the opportunities for inmates to have more autonomous lives and enables our staff to have more contact with inmates through diferent types of programmes.

-JT: The issue of health care, especially mental health, is another issue where you have focused on the need for reform.
+JT: Healthcare, especially mental health, is another issue where you have focused on the need for reform.

 How much attention and investment have you devoted to the issue of health and mental health in prisons?